John Todd, Litigation Solicitor at AMD Solicitors looks at some pitfalls.

-A recession-fuelled increase in the use of Compromise Agreements - where an employee agrees not to make a claim against their employer in return for a financial settlement - may deprive employees of the best exit deal.
+The increasingly popular use of Settlement Agreements - where an employee agrees not to make a claim against their employer in return for a financial settlement - may deprive employees of the best exit deal.

-However not all agreements offered to out-going employees offer them the best package.
+What might appear to be a golden handshake of sorts might not be best for the employee, especially in a slow job market.
+Four month’s pay might sound like a good offer, but if your notice period is three months, you are really only getting an extra month’s pay to leave quietly.
 It is essential that employees seek advice about what they are agreeing to.
-In fact it is a legal requirement that before signing such an agreement, employees have received independent advice.
+In fact, it is a legal requirement that, before signing such an agreement, employees have received independent advice.
 Employers will typically pay or contribute towards the legal expenses incurred in receiving the legal advice on the agreement.

 Seeking the advice of a solicitor once the agreement is offered is essential.
 Without one, employees could be walking away with a settlement which is far from a compromise.
 A solicitor can negotiate on an employee’s behalf.
 Unlike the majority of other advisers, solicitors are best placed to advise employees on such matters.
 It is what they are trained to do.